pip-services/pip-services-docs/content/en/net/commons/data/sort_field.md

 > `public` SortField(string name = null, bool ascending = true)

-- **name**: string - the name of the field to sort by.
+- **name**: string - name of the field to sort by.
 - **ascending**: bool - true to sort in ascending order, and false to sort in descending order.

 ### Properties

 #### Name
-The field name to sort by
+Field name to sort by
 > `public` string Name [ get, set ]

 #### Ascending
-The flag to define sorting order.
+Flag used to define sorting order.
 True to sort ascending, false to sort descending
 > `public` Ascending [ get, set ]